mxfoyster/componentlibrary1/popup/README.md

 The remainder of this CSS file is pretty basic.
 Further customisation is easy using fundamental CSS knowledge.

+Remember, it would be easy to style the content of the pop up's by using inline styles within the html content files the pop up loads.
+Alternatively, reference a seperate external css file in the head of your page (I suggest separate to keep things neat) and style your content that way!

 ---

 ### Change Log

+#### *v1.10*

+- The pop up contents is now dynamically loaded when the function is called from a html file.
+Different html files can be selected when the activatePopup function is called which means we can change the content as much as we like.

 #### *v1.01*

 - Addition of inner container div to PopUp Window to facilitate easier addition of content.
 Before, added contentcould display over title if not formatted correctly.
 It's now bound to the container.